Pioneer packs

 Day 3:

-A little over an hour after Teglgårdsparken you'll arrive at Kongensbro Teltplads, and Kongensbro Kro is on the opposite side, on your left - the inn is also one of the old Pramdrager Kroer, which is your accommodation for the night.
+A little over an hour after Teglgårdsparken you arrive at Kongensbro Teltplads, and Kongensbro Kro is on the opposite side, on your left - the inn is also one of the old Pramdrager Kroer, which is your accommodation for the night.
 The site is located just before the large bridge on your right.

 Pioneer package 3 days